Rohitreddy06/voter-data-extractor-pro/README.md

   - Serial No
   - Age
   - Gender
-- Stores extracted records in an indexed SQLite database, so the PDF is processed once and later searches can be performed directly from the database.
+- Stores extracted records in an indexed SQLite database.
+- Processes the PDF once and uses the database for subsequent searches and matching.
-- Matches every EPIC number in the Excel template against the database.
+- Matches EPIC numbers from an Excel template against the extracted database.
 - Fills **House No** and **Colony** for matched records.
 - Writes `NOT FOUND` where no matching EPIC exists.
 - Detects and flags duplicate EPIC values.
-- Optional Telugu → English **transliteration** of addresses, for example `కొంపల్లి` → `Kompally`.
+- Supports optional Telugu → English **transliteration** of addresses.
 - Preserves the original Excel template's formatting, colors, and formulas.
-- Updates only the required target cells.
+- Updates only the required target cells in the Excel workbook.
-- Dark-themed CustomTkinter GUI.
+- Provides a dark-themed CustomTkinter desktop interface.
-- File selection and drag & drop support.
+- Supports file selection and drag & drop.
-- Live progress bar and processing status.
-- Displays elapsed time, records found, matched records, remaining records, and live logs.
+- Displays live processing progress, elapsed time, record counts, and logs.
-- Uses background threads so the GUI remains responsive during long PDF processing.
+- Uses background threads to keep the GUI responsive during long PDF processing.
 - Supports resume-after-interruption.
 - Supports CSV and SQLite database export.
 - Provides search by EPIC, Name, and House No.